ajdubovoy/ajdubovoy/README.md

 Hi :wave: I'm a freelancer developer based in Berlin, Germany!
-I also play music :piano:, particularly free jazz and improvisation.
+I also play music :musical_keyboard:, particularly free jazz and improvisation.

 Check out some of my work at [Obst Digital](obst.digital).